BunsDev/DiD-ceptor-tech/packages/hardhat/contracts/readme.md

+# Chainlink's Block Magic Games Team

+1. Data Feeds leverage Chainlink's DON to get manipulation-resistant data (in our case, price of tokens in USD) from external providers.
+Games Team used Price Feeds in multiple contracts across different chains ([ZkSync](https://sepolia.explorer.zksync.io/address/0xA6bA847c70cB1eea5811f8C79632C09CF0478FCA#contract), Ethereum, Polygon).
+1. VRF 2.5 Subscriptions to create a 1-click Random Character, at first 2-clicks because of callback limits.
+1. Chainlink Functions twice!
+First to take the on-chain character information and give it to GPT to generate unique traits, flaws, bonds, and ideals for our random characters.
+Save it onchain, and then pass all that to GPT again, and get a prompt "alt-text" to generate a character art via human or ai artist.
+1. Automation to upkeep the daily random character spawning in each World to generate income for Gamemaster and World Owners.
+This way there's always a character available to buy for quick starting.

 # Games Contracts
+1. [ZKSecrets](ZKSecretCharacter.sol) - Blockchains aren't good at saving secrets, until we unlock that with Zero Knowledge Technology of next generation chains, like zkSync!
+Deployed and verified on https://sepolia.explorer.zksync.io/address/0xA6bA847c70cB1eea5811f8C79632C09CF0478FCA#contract :D Uses **Chainlink Price Feeds** to let users save 5 bytes32 proofs in there for a fixed USD amount!
+Next steps would be having public values, and when VRF comes to zkSync, use that for randomness!

 1. [Game World Generator](BuyMeACeptor.sol) - A contract that generates a game world based on a user's vibe and number of players.
 The world is generated with a visual of the planet, scenarios, locations, descriptions, maps, denizens, secrets, goals, and players.
 Each world has its own blockchain.
 Creating a World costs 10 gameTokens.  when creating a game, i want to have my own world or play with others. each world should be locked to a blockchain.
 10 gT to make a world.
 5 gT to join one as a GM, 2 gT to join as player.